linhle32/linhle32/README.md

 👋 I am Linh Le.
-I have started my PhD in Analytics and Data Science recently.
-I will post codes for my research here (if allowed).
+I am currently an assistant professor in Analytics and Data Science.

+This profile includes some of my research that I am allowed to publish.
+I will also post learning materials for my classes here.